 And as a business, start engaging with your audience.
 Particularly if you’re a business that has had to shut down during this time, what do your audience need?
 What are they going to need, can you anticipate that?
 Will you be able to meet the demand if there is a big rush of demand from your people?
 Maybe it’s a good time to reach out to them and ask them to have a think about what they need from you.
 If there is a period where restrictions are lifted, how can you prepare for that?
 How can they help you prepare for that?
 I know that it’s really hard to prepare for anything when we’ve got so much uncertainty, but just have a think about how your business can help others in relation to this new way of living for this period of time that we’re going through this together.
 How can you help others?
 What can you ramp up production of?
 What can you focus on?
 Just get thinking.

 So with that I’m going to wrap this episode up.
 I’m going to continue to make this podcast until the end of season 1, which episode 12 will be the final one.
 Gives me a sense of normality.
 And I really hope that it is helping you in some way.
 And I’d always love to hear from you.
-I hope you enjoyed this episode and thinking of you in lockdown.
+I hope you enjoyed this episode about life in lockdown and thinking of you in yours.
 Enjoy your day.